breadoliveoilsalt/jlox-compiler-in-ts/README.md

 Here I'm striving to implement `jlox`, but with a few key differences:

 - 1) Write the compiler in TypeScript instead of Java
-- 2) Take a more functional-programming approach, rather than an object-oriented approach.
+- 2) Take a functional-programming approach, rather than an object-oriented approach.

 I'm also attempting to document next steps and learnings along the way, in the